implse/Dynamic_Programming/README.md

 #### Bottom Up Approach (Iteration)

+A bottom-up or Tabulation method to which uses a matrix to store subproblems.

-Going Bottom Up is a way to avoid recursion, saving the memory cost that recursion incurs when it builds up the call stack.
+Going Bottom-up is a way to avoid recursion, saving the memory cost that recursion incurs when it builds up the call stack.

 Put simply, a bottom-up algorithm "starts from the beginning," while a recursive algorithm often "starts from the end and works backwards."